The Boring Company: Merchandise

-Not-a-Boring Competition student contests
+Not-a-Boring Competition

 In 2020, TBC released rules for a student tunnel-boring competition.
 The first competition was held in Las Vegas in September 2021.
 Officially named the Not-a-Boring Competition, the challenge was to "quickly and accurately drill a tunnel that was 30 m and 30 cm".

 Applications were received from 400 potential participants.
 A technical design review left 12 teams that were invited to Las Vegas to demonstrate their engineering solution in a September 2021 competition.
 The winning team was TUM Boring from Technical University of Munich who managed to excavate a 22 m bore while meeting the requisite safety requirements.
 TUM Boring used a conventional pipe jacking method to build the tunnel, but employed a novel revolving pipe storage design to minimize downtime between pipe segments.

 A second competition was held in April 2023.
 New contest criteria required a 30 m-long 500 mm-diameter, this time with a turn radius.
 Five teams from four countries—the United States, Germany, United Kingdom, and Switzerland—made the finals and journeyed to Texas to compete.
 TUM Boring again won with a design that reached a maximum velocity of 7 mm/s.
 Swissloop Tunneling finished second overall and won the innovation award.